Escape of mass and entropy for diagonal flows in real rank one situations: Variation of height

 \begin{lemma} Let $\xi\in \Xi$ and $g\in G$.
 If $g=\xi n a_s m \sigma$ with $n\in N$ and $m\in M$, then

 If $g= \xi n a_s m \sigma (1,Z,X)\sigma$ with $n\in N$ and $m\in M$, then

 \end{lemma}

-Let us note that the first case corresponds to a trajectory pointing straight out of the cusp $\xi$.
-In the second case, the element $u=\sigma (1,Z,X)\sigma$ determines the perturbation to the trajectory pointing straight into the cusp $\xi$.
-If $(Z,X) = (0,0)$, the second case correspond to a trajectory pointing straight into the cusp $\xi$, and the formula simplifies to
+Recall the identification of the cusp represented by $\xi\in\Xi$ with the cusp neighborhood $(\Gamma\cap \xi NM\xi^{-1})\backslash \xi \Omega(s_1,\eta)$ from Section~\ref{sec_funddom}.
+Let us note that the first case corresponds to a trajectory pointing straight out of the cusp represented by $\xi$.
+In the second case, the element $u=\sigma (1,Z,X)\sigma$ determines the perturbation to the trajectory pointing straight into the cusp.
+If $(Z,X) = (0,0)$, the second case correspond to a trajectory pointing straight into the cusp, and the formula simplifies to